 Join our Mob!
-The Department of Education is committed to increasing the number of Aboriginal and Torres Strait Islander teachers employed in NSW public schools.
+The NSW Department of Education is committed to increasing the number of Aboriginal teachers employed in NSW public schools.
 If you are an Aboriginal person looking for the chance to make a difference through education, consider becoming a teacher!
 Here is your step-by-step guide to becoming a teacher in a NSW public school:

-- Apply for approval to teach in NSW public schools through the Graduate Recruitment Program.
+- Apply for approval to teach in NSW public schools.

 - Apply for advertised teaching positions in NSW public schools.

 Confirmation of Aboriginality

 The department will require you to confirm your Aboriginality as outlined in the Confirmation of Aboriginality Guideline.